zhempstead/llm-sparsification-zhempstead/README.md

    - what fraction of parameters >> 0? overall? by layer?
    - how does this vary by layer?

-4. Produce sparsified version of your models at 10%, 50%, 90%, 95%, 99%, by either coding your methods or using existing tools provided below
+4. Produce sparsified versions of your models at 10%, 50%, 90%, 95%, 99%, by either coding your methods or using existing tools provided below
    Explain the nature of your methods, regardless of whether you code it yourselves.

 5. Find 2 common benchmarks used by your models, by reviewing their publications. \